 JPMorgan spokesman Joseph Evangelisti declined to comment on Schapiro’s remarks.
 The bank did disclose the change in an official financial statement filed on May 10, though not in the earlier earnings release.

 Schapiro told lawmakers that VaR models are an imperfect snapshot of risk at a company in part because it doesn’t measure the maximum possible losses that can hit a portfolio.
 Michael Loughlin, Wells Fargo & Co.
-(WFC)’s chief risk officer, said yesterday that VaR is an “adequate ratio.”
+(WFC:US)’s chief risk officer, said yesterday that VaR is an “adequate ratio.”

 “Though we can all do better,” he said in a presentation at the bank’s investor day.
 “I don’t mean to sound trite but I think maybe walking trading floors is a better risk management tool than VaR.”